OligoScan: Measuring minerals and heavy metals at the cellular level

 20 essential minerals

-The OligoScan measures the levels of the most important minerals your body needs for optimal function:
+The OligoScan measures the values of the most important minerals your body needs for optimal functioning:

 | Mineral | Function |